thien/AISearch/paper.md

 __Supreme Mutatation Generation__ - In the event that a supreme tour is saved locally, it is used as a reference

 __Greedy Generation__ - method I have considered is to generate each member of the population by a basic greedy closest neighboring algorithm.
 This would allow us to ensure that the starting population will start with a relatively good results.
-There may be several issues related to this:

-- More computationally expensive to produce
-- May result in a local maximum
+It is more computationally expensive to produce, and may result in a local maximum.

 __Greedy Generation & Mutation__ - This is similar with the Greedy Mutation, but with the added option of each tour being faced with the possibility of Mutation.
-This

-- More computationally expensive to produce than Greedy alone
-- Reliant on the Mutation Rate
+This is more computationally expensive to produce than Greedy alone, and also reliant on the Mutation Rate.

+Each generation option has their own merits but I have chosen to keep the random generation for Annealing and Greedy Generation & Mutation for the Genetic Algorithm.

 # Results